 Something to keep in mind when traveling to Costa Rica: There is a $29 (per person) departure tax you must pay at the airport before you leave (get into that line before you get into the check in line or you’ll have to go back), something lots of people don’t know!
 Some airlines include it in their fare, but many still don’t so it’s important to know before you leave.
 This is best paid in cash, since if you pay with a credit card it’s treated like a cash advance (and you’ll be charged an additional $10 or so in fees) not a credit transaction.

 There are many family friendly hotels in the Guanacaste region in Costa Rica.
 Since we had Hyatt points, we chose to stay at the Andaz Costa Rica Resort.
 The property is beautiful, tough very isolated so make sure you have a rental car to get around!
 We didn’t pay for this hotel, sine we had Hyatt points.
 I highly recommend applying for the World of Hyatt Credit Card and getting your room for free since the cash rates are often really high!
 We had a car and drove all over, so it wasn’t an issue.
 Our room was great and overlooked the beach.
 It’s really a beautiful hotel and property, definitely worth checking out!
 If you don’t want a car, make sure to book some tours so you aren’t sitting in a hotel all day.
-CR is gorgeous and coming here just to stay at the hotel would be such a waste!
+Costa Rica is gorgeous and coming here just to stay at the hotel would be such a waste!

 The shower was huge, and opened up to the outside area.
 One of our favorite parts about this room!